OneMadGypsy/upy-st7789/README.md

 <br />

 **.reset(`wait`)**
+>only operable if a reset pin is defined

  Arg       | Type  | Description                                 | Default
 -----------|-------|---------------------------------------------|--------------
 **wait**   | int   | ms to wait between toggling display      | 10